-The following standards, amendments and interpretations to published standards are expected to be mandatory for the Limited Partnership's accounting year beginning on or after 1 January 2018 or later periods, but the Limited Partnership has not early adopted them:
+The following standards, amendments and interpretations to published standards are expected to be mandatory for the Limited Partnership's accounting year beginning on or after 1 January 2019 or later periods, but the Limited Partnership has not early adopted them:

-• IFRS 9, 'Financial instruments', effective for annual periods beginning on or after 1 January 2018, specifies how an entity should classify and measure financial assets and liabilities, including some hybrid contracts.
+IFRS 9, 'Financial instruments', specifies how an entity should classify and measure financial assets and liabilities, including some hybrid contracts.
 The standard improves and simplifies the approach for classification and measurement of financial assets compared with the requirements of International Accounting Standards 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged.
 The standard applies a consistent approach to classifying financial assets and replaces the numerous categories of financial assets in IAS 39, each of which had its own classification criteria.
 The standard also results in one impairment method, replacing the numerous impairment methods in IAS 39 that arise from the different classification categories.
-The new standard did not have any impact on the Limited Partnership's financial position or results of operations.